 I feel like shit.
 These past few days I’ve progressively felt worse and worse to the point all I see is negativity in my life, with nothing positive about anything I’ve accomplished.
 Every perceived failure or wrong action I’ve had thus far is like adding more weight to my assortment of things to be depressed about.

-I was stuck with two newcomers during my last coloring meetup, and that made me very nervous.
+I was stuck with two newcomers during my last coloring meet up, and that made me very nervous.
 I wanted to begin a conversation with both of them, but beyond brief pleasantries and introductions, I was terrified to say anything else.
 I hoped things would get better when Annelise arrived, and it did, but I stayed just as anxious and withdrawn as I was before, while she and the others gradually moved into casual conversation.
 I was stuck in a prison of my own making that I couldn’t break out of.
 More people came, but I got even more anxiety because of the sudden changes.
-One person showed up unplanned because he was supposed to go to work that day, but instead, he decided to spontaneously come to the meet up.
-Another person was late, and a third person who had been hosting an event separate from mine showed up to my event after his was finished with.
+One person showed up unplanned because he was supposed to go to work that day, but instead, he decided to spontaneously come to the meetup.
+Another person was late, and a third person who had been hosting an event separate from mine showed up to my event after he was finished with.

 I felt robotic and stiff trying to give the appearance of calm and confidence whenever someone tried to draw me into a conversation or prompted me with a question.
 I would push myself to answer someone if it was a question or inquiry directed at me, but then my energy in doing so would only be sustained for that one moment before I was assaulted by a rapid fire of continuous anxiety and all I would want to do is to withdraw myself from everyone and stop talking.